mrfdev/CMI/Resources/FAQ/cmi-running-1.17.1.md

 ---

-More information about CMI: https://www.zrips.net/cmi/
+You can find more information about the CMI plugin on the official site: [zrips.net/cmi](https://www.zrips.net/cmi/)